HotoRas/rust-by-example-ko/src-en/std_misc/file/create.md

 # `create`

-The `create` static method opens a file in write-only mode.
+The `create` function opens a file in write-only mode.
 If the file already existed, the old content is destroyed.
 Otherwise, a new file is created.